mreza0100/mamzi.net.github.io/pages/universe/god.md

 It's hard to understand what he meant by "substance" and "attributes", but in the context of this: he's talking about the nature itself, which is the cause of everything, and the essence of everything.

-Attribute and substance do not has the same meaning as you think, if you are curious about it, you can read more about it here: [Ethics and the ground proof framework](/everything/spinoza-and-ethics/)
+Attribute and substance do not has the same meaning as you think, if you are curious about it, you can read more about it here: [Building blocks of our universe](/universe/building-blocks/)

 Continuing with the definition of God: